Wellington Cathedral has 14 bells, ranging in size from Little James(4 cwt) to the People's Bell(27.75 cwt). A sharp treble and

 England.
-The eighth bell from St Edmund's was of poor quality and was melted down and the metal included in the seven new bells.
+One bell from St Edmund's was of poor quality and was melted down and the metal included in the seven new bells.
 An article in the Ringing World, No. 5627 March 1, 2019, describes some of the history

 Wellington Cathedral is fortunate to have a lift from the Ground Floor to the Ringing Chamber.
 The Ringing Chamber is spacious enough to have ample seating and house the John David Mini Ring.

 There are magnetic sensors on twelve of the bells, connected through a Bagley box to a computer in the Ringing Chamber.
-These allow us to have simulator ringing up to maximus and avoid annoying the neighbours with open ringing.
+These allow us to have simulator ringing up to twelve bells and avoid annoying the neighbours with open ringing.

 Each year we hold the Wellington Ringing Festival at New Zealand Labour weekend.
 We regularly welcome ringers from Australia and New Zealand, and occasionally from England and USA.

 as plenty of general ringing for all levels of expertise, we have a dinner and several quarter peal attempts.

 All ringers are welcome.
 For more details see Ringing Festival.

 The John David Mini Ring